gchq/sleeper/docs/development/roadmap.md

     - Optimise the parameters used when reading and writing Parquet files.
 These parameters include whether dictionary encoding is used, the row group and page sizes, the readahead size, etc.

-- Python API improvements.
-This is currently basic and needs further work.
 - Iterator improvements.
 This is likely to change based on how we use Rust.
 - Metrics page.
 Review and extend the metrics produced.
 - Purge data from a table, i.e. delete any items matching a predicate.